osherjacobs/LabWork_Findings/bad-successor-lab-writeup-v3.md

    at Rubeus.PA_DMSA_KEY_PACKAGE..ctor(AsnElt body)
 ```

 **Interpretation:** The TGS response was successfully returned by the KDC before Rubeus crashed during parsing.
 This is a client-side bug, not a server-side rejection.
-The vulnerability is functioning as expected at the protocol level.
+The vulnerability is functioning at the protocol level — on a build that should be patched (see update note).
+Whether this reflects incomplete patching or tooling behavior that mimics a successful exchange is an open question.

 The ticket arrives.
 Rubeus can't read it.